wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

+The returned JSON indicates that we did what we intended.

 ### Updating an existing person
 The same is true for updating a person.
-Use the `@PUT` annotation and make sure you are providing a path parameter, which you have to annotate with `@PathParam`.
+Use the `@PUT` annotation and make sure you are providing a path parameter, which you have to annotate with `@PathParam`:

 ```java
     @PUT